 top of page

 Myofascial Release (MFR) is a massage therapy technique that focuses on your fascial tissue.
-Fascia can be thought of as your body's inner skin, and MFR involves gentle stretching and manipulation of the fascia to enhance movement, reduce pain, and alleviate discomfort.
+Fascia can be thought of as your body's "inner skin".
+MFR involves gentle stretching and manipulation of the fascia to enhance movement, reduce pain, and alleviate discomfort.

 Fascia is an organ that everyone has, but very few of us know about it – it’s been overlooked until very recently.
 But it’s huge, connecting all parts of the body.